ityonemo/librarian/README.md

   |> SSH.connect!
   |> SSH.send!("foo bar", "remote_foo_bar.txt")
 ```

+For all three of these operations, Librarian provides an ok tuple form or a bang form.
+See the documentation for the details on these forms.

 Finally, you can use the underlying SSH stream functionality directly, by emitting a stream of values: